koriroys/pakyow-docs/docs/helpers/_overview.md

       end
     end

-The helpers are automatically included ino routes and bindings.
+The helpers are automatically included into routes and bindings.
 You can add them to any class by including:

     ruby:
     include Pakyow::Helpers